Oldranda1414/Privacy-P2P-Federated-Learning/doc/finalReport.md

 The current implementation of the heartbeat pattern is very rudimentary.

 A more advanced version could implement a gossip-based heartbeat to limit the number of messages sent through network and to improve the scaling capabilities of the algorithm.

+Also the current pulse message contains a dummy string (`"I'm alive!"`).
+The message could be improved to containing usefull information, such as surrent finite state machine status or uptime.

 #### Dinamic members and recovery